oryabkov/SCFD-all/CODING_GUIDELINES.md

 *
 * @license This file is distributed under the MIT License.
 See LICENSE.TXT for details.
 *
-* @brief This header file defines the ChronoTimer class.
+* @brief This header file defines the chrono_timer class.
 *
 * @author derofim@yandex.ru (Denis Trofimov).
 *